 Shop Kramgasse

-Thanks to its extensive covered walkways, among the longest in Europe, the old town of Bern is a great place for shopping in any weather.
-Start at the top of the Kramgasse and browse your way down to the Bärengraben at the bottom of the hill.
-Be sure to stop for a snack along the way at the various chocolatiers including 100-year-old Tschirren.
+Due to its extensive covered walkways, among the longest in Europe, Bern is a great place for shopping in any weather.
+Start at the Zytglogge at the top of Kramgasse (the main street) and browse your way down to the Bärengraben at the bottom of the hill.
+Stop for a snack along the way at the various confiseurs including Tschirren and Eichenberger (home of excellent hazelnut lebkuchen), both of which are over 100-years-old.